tjbanks/tjbanks.github.io/_pages/about.md

 ---

-Tyler is a computer science PhD candidate at the University of Missouri, where he is currently researching the intersection of machine learning and computational neuroscience.
+Tyler is a PhD researcher interested in the intersection of machine learning and computational neuroscience.

 Download my CV [here](/assets/Tyler_Banks_CV_Latest.pdf).